ceigh/ceigh.github.io/content/notes/writing-nuxt-module-with-yarn-workspaces.md

 ### Access from vue instances

-Also i want to have function that allow me to open chatra chat from <ins>any</ins> vue instance, so for this you can do:
+Also, I want to have function that allow me to open chatra chat from <ins>any</ins> vue instance, so for this you can do:

 ```js[plugin.client.js]